eqNj/eqN-PD2-Filter/README.md

 ##### Strict - Ideal for those who partake in high speed mapping, either solo or especially in groups.
 Tailored to only show non-set/unique armors or weapons when they are likely to have a reasonable value in trading.
 Even at this level, all unique and set items will still show.
 Crafting bases shown are only those which are highly sought after.
 High gold value items stop being indicated at level 75.
 This filter level is useful for those who regularly run high density maps and are mostly only looking for items that are moderately easy to trade.

 ##### Super Strict - Ideal for those who perfer not picking up nor identifying many items.
-This is the only filter level that hides any unique or set items and flawless gems.
+This is the only filter level that ever hides any unique or set items (normal tier) and flawless gems.
 Rest assured, however, that unique and set items are still never hidden at this filter level in the LLD or SSF filter versions.
 Designed to only show items universally considered worth picking up and/or identifying.
 Crafting bases shown are only those which drop rare.
 High gold value items stop being indicated at level 75.
 This filter level is useful for speed running maps and/or group dungeons and limits shown drops to only those with the highest potential trade value.

 ##### Potionless - '(Potionless)' filter levels are essentially a copy of their respective filter level, however they hide all potions except for Full Rejuvenation Potions.